balfieri/study/README.md

-This repository contains a Python3 script called "run" that will test you based on questions from a text file of your creation.
+This repository contains a Python3 script called run.py that will test you based on questions from a text file of your creation.
 It will randomly select questions and you must type the answers exactly (but upper/lower case is ignored).

 It will re-test the questions that you missed.